Blamechance/quartz/content/Digital-Cottage/Projects/Setting Up An Obsidian-based Digital Cottage Website.md

 3. Run script in terminal to update the browser render live.
 4. To post, push on git!

-Feel free to adapt if useful.
+Feel free to adapt if the idea is useful.

 ```bash
 #!/bin/bash